GiuliaMoreni95/Master_project_codes/README.txt

 In this folder there are 3 files with codes:

--TDA_Compute_BettiK_Euler
--randomData_Cx_matrix
--Compute_GH_matrix
+- TDA_Compute_BettiK_Euler
+- randomData_Cx_matrix
+- Compute_GH_matrix

 I will explain what they contain and how to use them.
+If you are using them and run into any problem you can contact me (g.moreni@uva.nl) and I will be happy to help you.

+Best,

+Giulia Moreni

 ###############################################################